-On June 8, the World Bank released its forecast for global economic growth that estimated the economic recession in 2020 would be the deepest since World War II.
-It also estimated that the global economic recession would affect 90% of the world's economies, a percentage that is greater than what was experienced during the Great Depression.65 The World Bank's baseline estimate indicates that global economic growth could decline by 5.2% in 2020 and only partially recover in 2021 with a 4.2% rate of growth, assuming that the global economy can begin recovering in the second half of 2020.66 In contrast, the IMF forecasted a 4.9% rate of decline in 2020 and a recovery of growth to 5.4% in 2021.
-Similar to the OECD and the IMF forecasts, the World Bank argues that the economic impact of the global recession will fall most heavily on developing and emerging economies that rely on global trade, tourism, or remittances from abroad, and those that depend on commodity exports.
-In addition, the World Bank forecasted that most emerging and developing economies could experience rates of growth in 2020 that are the lowest overall since the 1960s, with 90% of such economies expected to experience contractions in per capita incomes and many millions of people falling back into poverty.
-The World Bank also forecasts that economic growth in advanced economies will decline by 7.0% in 2020 and recover to 3.8% in 2021.
-The United States, the Euro area and Japan are all estimated to experience a slower rate of growth in 2020 and rise at a smaller rate in 2021 than the IMF forecast.
+In January 2021, the World Bank released its updated economic forecast, which indicated that global economic growth would reach 4.3% in 2020 and 4.0% in 2021, compared with June 2020 projections of -5.2% for 2020 and 4.2% in 2021, but rise by a slower rate of 3.8% in 2022.101 The assessment also concluded that absent "substantial and effective reforms," the global economy would experience a decade of "disappointing growth."
+An earlier forecast published on June 8, 2020 indicated the economic recession in 2020 would be the deepest since World War II.
+It also estimated that the global economic recession would affect 90% of the world's economies, a percentage that is greater than what was experienced during the Great Depression.
+102 Similar to the OECD and the IMF forecasts, the World Bank argued that the economic impact of the global recession would fall most heavily on developing and emerging economies that rely on global trade, tourism, or remittances from abroad, and those that depend on commodity exports.
+In addition, the World Bank forecasted that most emerging and developing economies could experience rates of growth in 2020 that could be the lowest overall since the 1960s, with 90% of such economies expected to experience contractions in per capita incomes and many millions of people falling back into poverty.